Regularized Halfspace Depth for Functional Data: Outlier Detection

 For each direction $v_{m_k}$, we obtain projections $\{\langle X_i, v_{m_k} \rangle \}_{i=1}^n$ and label outliers using a univariate boxplot with a given factor $f$ to construct the fence.
 The fence is constructed as $[Q_1 - f \times IQR, Q_3+f \times IQR]$ where $Q_1$, $Q_3$, and IQR denoting the first quartile, third quartile, and the interquartile range of the projections, respectively.
 We label as outliers $\oo_{i_0, k}$ the functional observations with projection lying outside of the fence along this direction.
 The final set of all outliers is obtained as

 The algorithm for outlier detection is given in \autoref{alg2}.

 We determine the adjustment factor $f$ in our outlier detection method by a simulation-based method, following the approach in \cite{SG12}.
 The factor $f$ in the functional boxplot is calibrated to the value that assigns 0.7\% observations as outliers in simulated datasets containing only inliers.
 The simulated observations follow a Gaussian distribution matching the (empirical) mean and covariance functions of the actual input dataset.
-See \autoref{alg3} in the supplement.
+See Algorithm~S1 in the supplement.

-\begin{rem} In our paper, we only considered functional observations without clusters.
-Such cases can be reduced to solving classification or clustering problems, which might require different tools such as DD-plot \citep{LCL12} or local depth \citep{PV13}.
-However, these problems are beyond the scope of our paper, and we leave them as future directions. \end{rem}
+\begin{rem} This paper does not address the case of clustered functional observations that arise from mixture distributions.
+Such scenarios might need additional tools such as local depths \citep{PV13} or depth-based classification/clustering methods \citep{LCL12}.
+However, these problems are beyond the scope of our paper, and we defer to them for future directions. \end{rem}